 1) Spread harvested potatoes in a single layer in a cool, dark, well-ventilated area

-2) Ideal curing conditions are 45°F-60°F temps with 85-90% humidity
+2) Ideal curing conditions are 45°F-60°F temperatures with 85-90% humidity

 4) Higher humidity is needed for curing compared to storage